qwolilowp/Z_TENNOT_IU/README.md

 to connect the virtual MIDI cable, depending on you setup.

 ### on Windows
 On Windows you might use a additional software to create virtual MIDI ports.
-We tested virtualMIDI (get from https://www.tobias-erichsen.de/software/virtualmidi.html)
+We have tested virtualMIDI (get it from https://www.tobias-erichsen.de/software/virtualmidi.html)

+## Notes
+Use the fullscreen mode of the browser to expand the button area.

 # Looks like?
 ![](a5..png?raw=true)